This post was last updated on March 6, 2023.

 1. Are subscriptions considered bills?

-Yes, they are.
-As long as a user makes recurring payments for their subscription.
+Yes, they are as long as a user makes recurring payments for their subscription.

 2. What is the difference between subscription and recurring payments?